analyses current Vitamin B12 levels and identifies deficiency as well as risk of deficiency

 - all tests arrive with Swiss Post

-Activate test & take your sample
+Activate test and take your sample

 - activate your test online using the code in your test box and then take your sample